MarquezProject/marquez/docs/quickstart.md

 ## Summary

 In this example, we showed you how to use Marquez to collect dataset and job metadata.
-We also walked you through the set of [API](https://marquezproject.github.io/marquez/openapi.html) calls to successfully mark a run as **complete**.
+We also walked you through the set of [API](https://marquezproject.github.io/marquez/openapi.html) calls to successfully mark a run as complete.